Monday Night War: WCW/ECW revivals and retrospectives

 WWF business steadily declined in North America after the end of the war, with a noticeable drop in buyrates and ratings.
 To compensate for the decrease in domestic revenue, the WWF expanded their business outside of the United States.
-The Raw Is War logo and its name were retired in September 2001, following the September 11 attacks and sensitivity over the word war, and because the Monday Night Wars were "over."
+The Raw Is War logo and its name were retired in September 2001, following the September 11 attacks and sensitivity over the word war, and because the Monday Night War was "over."
 By 2002, the WWF roster had doubled in size due to the abundance of contracted workers.
 As a result of the increase, WWF was divided into franchises through its two main television programs, Raw and SmackDown!, assigning the now divided roster to either franchise while also designating championships and appointing figureheads to each franchise.
 This expansion became known as the Brand Extension.
 The franchises or "brands" act as complementing promotions under the parent company.
 The institution of concepts like separate rosters, "General Managers" and talent drafts was intended to emulate the rivalry that had ended with WCW.

-In May 2002, WWF was renamed to World Wrestling Entertainment (WWE) after a lawsuit with the World Wide Fund for Nature, which operates in the U.S. and Canada under its former international name of "World Wildlife Fund", and also used the WWF initials.
+In May 2002, WWF was renamed to World Wrestling Entertainment (WWE) after a lawsuit with the World Wide Fund for Nature, which operates in the United States and Canada under its former international name of "World Wildlife Fund", and also used the WWF initials.
 Ric Flair, Kevin Nash, and Goldberg eventually signed contracts with WWE only after the conclusion of the Invasion, though it is generally thought that their participation in the storyline would have benefited the promotion.

 In the summer of 2003, WWE purchased ECW's assets in court, acquiring the rights to ECW's video library.
 They used this video library to put together a two-disc DVD titled The Rise and Fall of ECW.
 The set was released in November 2004.
 In 2004, an unauthorized DVD called Forever Hardcore was written, directed and produced by former WCW crew member Jeremy Borash in response to The Rise and Fall of ECW.
 The DVD had stories of wrestlers who were not employed by WWE telling their side of ECW's history.
 By 2005, WWE began reintroducing ECW through content from the ECW video library and a series of books.
 With heightened and rejuvenated interest in the ECW franchise, WWE organized ECW One Night Stand in June 2005, an ECW reunion event.
 With the financial and critical success of the production, WWE produced a second One Night Stand in June 2006 and relaunched the ECW franchise as a WWE brand, complementary to Raw and SmackDown.
 The brand would continue to operate until 2010 when it was replaced with NXT.